 Widowhood associated with disability

-Elderly men from Finland, The Netherlands and Italy who became widowed during 10 years of observation had a 2-fold greater risk of disabilities related to instumental activities or mobility than those who did not lose their wives.
+Elderly men from Finland, The Netherlands and Italy who became widowed during 10 years of observation had a 2-fold greater risk of disabilities related to instrumental activities or mobility than those who did not lose their wives.
 Widowed men living alone had 75% fewer mobility-related disabilities and 98% fewer basic activities-related disability than those living with other adults.
 The associations among countries did not differ.

 Observations among widowed men

-In elderly men of the FINE study, duration of widowhood more or less than 5 years was studied according to household composition: living alone, with family, or in an institution.
+In elderly men of the FINE study, duration of widowhood more or less than 5 years were studied according to household composition: living alone, with family, or in an institution.
 Standardized questionnaires were used for measuring different Activities of Daily Living.